PoojaSingh31github/Chat-App/README.md

 The **Chat App** is a real-time full-stack messaging application that allows users to chat instantly with each other.
 Built using **Socket.io** for live communication, it features user authentication, secure messaging, and a clean, responsive UI.
 Perfect for understanding how real-time apps work in production environments.

+## About Me

+Welcome to the **Real-Time Chat Application**! 🎉

+This project is built to provide a seamless, real-time messaging experience between users.
+Leveraging **Socket.io** for instant communication, this app enables one-to-one messaging with real-time updates.
+The app features user authentication through **JWT tokens**, ensuring that only authorized users can access their accounts and participate in chats.

+Some of the key features include user status (online/offline), customizable themes (light/dark mode), profile pages, and the ability to send text and media messages, such as images, in real-time.
+The app is fully mobile-responsive, ensuring an optimal user experience across all devices.

+The backend is powered by **Node.js** and **MongoDB**, ensuring scalability and persistence for user data and chat history.
+With a simple, user-friendly interface, this application offers a smooth chat experience for users looking for a reliable, real-time messaging tool.

+---

+Feel free to explore and connect with other users, send messages, and personalize your profile! 😊

 ## Project Type
 **Fullstack** (Frontend + Backend + Database)

 ## Deployed App
 Frontend: [Link](https://chat-nu-gules.vercel.app)

 Backend: [link](https://chat-ha97.onrender.com)

 ## Directory Structure